fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs source %}
-The source or origin of the user's profile information.
+The source or origin of the user's or user group's profile information.
 {% enddocs %}

 {% docs time_format %}